Gonzz-96/markdown-cv/README.md

 * **Newspaper App**: I created a new Android application from scratch, using different technologies.
 This project represented a corner stone in my career, since it was my first solo project in Wizeline.
 I used technologies from androidx, Room, WorkManager, Firebase, etc. to bring a good user experience.

-* **E-Commerce Company:** I am currently working with the Android team of an extense e-commerce company.
-My principal main responsability is to add new technologies available for Android development environment to the app, in order to modernize the codebase.
-For example, we are creating a new refactored version of one of the most important screens in the app, using a new architecture and new tools for the Android Development.
+* **E-Commerce Company:** I worked with the Android team of an extense e-commerce company.
+My principal main responsability was to add new technologies available for Android development environment to the app, in order to modernize the codebase.
+For example, created a new refactored version of one of the most important screens in the app, using a new architecture and new tools for the Android Development.

-**Etsy:** *Android Engineer II* | (Sepember 2021 - Present)
+**Etsy:** *Software Engineer II, Android* | (September 2021 - Present)

+Etsy is my current workplace, and, as a product company, I've been working principally with the Etsy Android app code base.
+My first task was to create a new refactored version of listing screen, one of the most (if not the most) important screen in the app.
+And I'm currently working in the Modernization team, which main responsability is to keep the code updated with the latest Android libraries, methodologies, and frameworks.

 ## Academic Information
 **Computer Engineering, with Databases Speciality**<br>